-Homemade Chicken Pot Pie is a double flaky pie crust filled with shredded chicken, chopped onions, carrots, peas, in a creamy sauce.
-Chicken and vegetables cooked between a golden flaky buttery pie pastry.
+Chicken Pot Pie is made with a flaky pie crust filled with shredded chicken, onions, carrots, peas, in a creamy sauce.
+This classic comfort food is simple to make with a few basic ingredients.

 Classic chicken pot pie is baked in a cast iron skillet or a traditional glass pie plate.
-Either way, this Chicken Pot Pie will be delicious!
-And use leftover turkey or glazed ham to make either a turkey pot pie or ham pot pie!
+Either way, this pot pie will be delicious!
+Do you have leftover Thanksgiving turkey or glazed ham?
+This chicken pot pie recipe also works great with turkey or even ham for turkey pot pie or ham pot pie!

-I used a Homemade Pie Crust for this recipe, but you’re welcome to use store-bought.
-And chicken pot pie is freezer friendly!
+I used homemade pie crust for this recipe, but you’re welcome to use store-bought.
+And pot pie is freezer friendly!
 (Just assemble and wrap the entire pie loosely with plastic wrap and plop in the freezer!)

 - Made with simple ingredients, readily available in your local grocery store.